Real-time Kernel Protection (RKP)

 PKM periodically monitors the kernel to detect if legitimate kernel code and data were modified maliciously.
 PKM also monitors the key SE for Android data structures in OS kernel memory to prevent malicious attacks from corrupting and potentially disabling SE for Android.
 PKM protects the Linux kernel code and data pages from malicious exploits and helps prevent attacks attempting to disable SE for Android.

 During a device firmware build, the SHA1 hash of every kernel code, and read-only data page, is calculated and gathered into a measurement file.
-These measurements are signed by Samsung to ensure data integrity and authenticity before its included in the firmware.
+These measurements are signed by Samsung to ensure data integrity and authenticity before it’s included in the firmware.
 When TIMA is initialized, PKM receives the kernel page measurements and verifies the signature to prove integrity and authenticity before storing the measurements in the secure world.
 During device operation, TIMA periodically recalculates the measurements of the running kernel and compares them to the signed measurements stored on the device.
 If any discrepancy is detected, a violation is reported to both system logs and the user.

 When PKM runs, it reads the physical memory addresses used by SE for Android to determine whether: